 In this written interview the managing director and co-founder of ENGYS explains the objective of the UPSCALE’s Work Package 1, leaded by his company: Machine Learning Enhanced simulation tools.

-ENGYS offers CFD software products and services for engineering analysis and design optimisation based on open-source technologies.
+ENGYS offers CFD software products and services for engineering analysis and design optimization based on open-source technologies.

-The main picture shows the other partners involved on this work package.
+The main picture shows the other partners involved in this work package.

 Artificial Intelligence (AI) is not only changing what a vehicle can do, it is also changing how vehicles are built!
 In this sense the UPSCALE project could revolutionize the automotive sector, boosting the production of electrical vehicles by saving up to 20% of the development time.
 As leaders of the Work Package 1: Machine Learning Enhanced simulation tools, which are the main expected results?